 To show the court that the situation goes beyond an ordinary inconvenience, you must prove that:

-- the branches or roots are physically invading your property
+- the branches or roots are physically invading your property, AND

 - this invasion seriously harms your property.